pschool-in/curriculum/content/grammar/facts-opinions.md

 I think it will rain tomorrow.
 I like dogs more than cat.

-I think, the teacher doesn't like me.
+I think the teacher doesn't like me.
 Arun is the best math teacher in the whole world.
 It may rain tomorrow.
 He may be fifty years old.